stumped2/valorem-vis/DOCUMENTATION/functions.md

 }
 ```

-Using this python flask as locally as an example:
+Using this python flask as a local example:
 ```javascript
 {
   'assertion': <Persona backed identity assertion>,